In the News

 Bob’s Red Mill oat bran – though I’ve tried other oat brans, Bob’s is my favorite.
 It’s lighter & “flakier” rather than chunky, so it goes well in baked goods, pancakes & homemade oatmeal.
 You can also add a bit to pre-packaged oatmeal for an extra boost of fiber & protein.
 Though not all stores carry it, you can also look for it in bulk locally.

-Bob’s Red Mill Whole Spelt flour – my favorite flour, which offers a nice whole grain quality without the strong, sometimes bitter flavor of whole wheat.
+Bob’s Red Mill Whole Spelt flour – my favorite flour, which offers a nice whole grain quality and subtle flavor.
 I often go all-in with spelt, but I also cut it with oat flour in pancakes and sometimes muffins.
 Just keep in mind that they can get crumbly given that there’s less gluten in spelt (and none in oat flour).
 Spelt flour also calls for less liquid than your usual all-purpose flour.
 Amazon’s price is pretty competitive, though you might be able to find it for less in bulk where you shop locally.

 Bob’s Red Mill Oat flour – offers a great flavor, as well as extra fiber & extra protein to your dishes.
-It doesn’t contain gluten, so I tend to cut it on a 2 to 4:1 ratio with spelt flour or unbleached flour when I use it.
+It doesn’t contain gluten, so I tend to cut it on a 2 to 4:1 ratio with spelt flour, whole wheat pastry flour, or unbleached flour when I use it.
 You can also make your own from quick or rolled oats if your food processor will grind it that fine.